 Plants make glucose through photosynthesis.

-Cars that run on oil based gas puts carbon dioxide into the air.
+Cars that run on gasoline put carbon dioxide into the air.

 HOW DOES CARBON GET INTO THE AIR?